 2. Each year a state-wide new bed value is determined.
 The new bed value for 2015 is \$91,200.
 Therefore, a new facility constructed during 2015 will have a per bed value of \$91,200 for the 2015 rental payment.
-The value of new construction will be indexed each year using the RS Means Construction Cost Index estimate for Jackson, MS. The new bed value will be indexed each year to January 1 of the payment year.
-For example, in computing the rates for the year January 1, 2016 through December 31, 2016, the 2015 new bed value will be adjusted to the January 1, 2016 value using the estimated index.
-For licensed Alzheimer's units, new beds constructed on January 1, 2015 are assumed to have an additional value of \$33,926.40, which is 37.20% of the nursing facility bed value.
-Each year, the January 1 new bed value adjustment for beds in licensed Alzheimer's units will be determined by multiplying the nursing facility new bed value by 37.20%, to account for the additional construction costs required to be licensed as an Alzheimer's unit.
-For NFSDs, a new facility constructed on January 1, 2015 is assumed to have a per bed value of \$159,600, which is 175 percent of the nursing facility bed value.
-Each year, the January 1 new bed value for the NFSD class will be determined by multiplying the nursing facility new bed value by 175%.
+The value of new construction will be indexed each year using the RS Means Construction Cost Index.
+The new bed value will be indexed each year to January 1 of the payment year.
+The cost index will be estimated using a five year moving average of the most recent cost indices for Jackson, MS. For example, in computing the rates for the year January 1, 2016 through December 31, 2016, the 2015 new bed value will be adjusted to the January 1, 2016 value using the estimated index.
+An adjustment to the new bed value of 37.20% will be made for beds in licensed Alzheimer's units based on the additional construction costs required to be licensed as an Alzheimer's unit.
+Likewise, an adjustment of 175% will be made to the nursing facility new bed value for NFSDs.